Frequently asked questions

 Our low ratio of players to coaches provides more individual attention for players.
 It's also normal for us to have 2-3 coaches on the field even if it's only with 6 kids.
 Think of how little your child gets to talk to the coach if there are a dozen (or more) other players on the field?
 Over an hour that's 5 minutes maximum and that's assuming it's just one conversation after another with no team coaching.
 We can easily double that.
 That's how we can make sure your child is getting the needed attention to pefect his/her technical and tactical abilities - the coach won't be focused solely on one player needing a little extra assistance while leaving everyone else to mill around.

 As winning-at-all-costs isn't in our wheelhouse, your child will get plenty of time on the ball no matter his or her ability.
 Our coaches also don't understand the reasoning for berating a child for making a mistake when psychology proves that positivity is so much more effective.
 Together these ideas simply mean more FUN.

 Glad you asked.
-Free Play is more of a pickup or backyard style of play.
+Open Play is more of a pickup or backyard style of play.
 There are no commitments so come when you can.
 We will teach the basics of soccer but we won't take ourselves too seriously.
 We've been known to have the ocassional dance off during practice.

 Who is my child's coach?

 Coaches are based upon availability and it's rare there will ever be just one around.
 We like players to be able to work with multiple teachers.
 It helps that we are all using the same curriculum and vebage in our practices.